BayNode/BayNode/2013-dec/README.md

 ##  December 2013 BayNode proposed talks

 Ross Kukulinski ([@rosskukulinski](https://twitter.com/rosskukulinski) of ASTI Labs) is going to talk about making technical decisions based on metrics from NodeJS applications using StatsD and Graphite.
+[Talk Repo](https://github.com/rosskukulinski/talk-statsd)

 Adam Crabtree ([@CrabDude](https://twitter.com/CrabDude) of LinkedIn) will be doing a lightning talk on domains and trycatch (an asynchronous domain-based exception handler)